junkerm/specmate/documentation/specmate-quick-start.md

 Specmate is configured via the file specmate-config.properties.
 You can obtain a sample configuration file from [here](https://github.com/junkerm/specmate/blob/develop/bundles/specmate-config/config/specmate-config.properties).

 ### Adding new projects
 Specmate is structured in projects.
-A project represents a space for requirements, s and tests that can be accessed by a group of users.
+A project represents a space for requirements and tests that can be accessed by a group of users.
 For each project you can configure a requirement source and an export target for test-procedures.
 To add a new project, add the project id to the project list via the property project.projects